If hard, rewarding work is calling you …

 - General Education: Youth programs and activities at JRA events, classroom presentations, and other specialized service projects.

-JRA is seeking an experienced educator who is an enthusiastic leader with managerial experience and excellent communications skills to help manage JRA’s existing education programs.
-The Senior Environmental Educator position will ensure success and high standards of excellence for all JRA environmental education programming through the oversight and managerial support of JRA education programs and staff.
-The Senior Environmental Educator will report to JRA’s Lower James Education Manager.
+JRA is seeking an experienced educator, excellent communicator, and enthusiastic leader to manage JRA’s new and existing education programs.
+The Lead Educator position will ensure success and high standards of excellence for all JRA environmental education programming through the oversight and managerial support of JRA education programs and staff.
+The Lead Educator will report to JRA’s Senior Education Manager.

 - Working with JRA staff and partners to develop and sustain new and existing education initiatives to further JRA’s mission and vision for a healthy James River.